-With the rise of cryptocurrencies and blockchain games, many new technical terms have come under the spotlight.
+With the rise of cryptocurrencies and blockchain gaming, many new technical terms have come under the spotlight.
 Some of the most interesting ones are fungible and non-fungible tokens.

-If you’re playing crypto games or want to purchase tokens, knowing the difference between these two terms is crucial.
+If you’re playing crypto games or want to purchase tokens, knowing the difference between the terms fungible vs non-fungible is crucial.

 Here’s a short guide that will help you understand what exactly are fungible and non-fungible tokens and how they’re different from each other.